chfrank-cgn/chfrank-cgn.github.io/gcp-cluster.md

 ### Instances

-For the cluster, we need a number of compute instances; Terraform 0.12 brought a number of new control elements, one of which is an easy way to define multiple resources of the same type (count):
+For the cluster, we need a number of compute instances; Terraform 0.12 brought new control elements, one of which is an easy way to define multiple resources of the same type (count):

 ```
 resource "google_compute_instance" "vm_gcp" {